headjump/pico8_html_template/README.md

 This is so you don't need additional tools to build the code or link a lot of files.
 I tried my best to provide a good code structure and comments - so it should be easy to follow what is going on.

 Override game.js and icon.png with your own files and set your title and description in the index.html file.

+Your icon.png should be 200x200px.
+This will work ok as Favicon, AppIcon and for most sharing sites as "Card Image".